Skip to content

 501 Not Implemented

-When certain functionality is not implemented yet then SlashDB will return 501 Not Implemented.
+If a certain feature is not currently implemented in SlashDB, a 501 status code will be returned.
 The feature may become available in the future.

 curl -i "http://localhost/db/Chinook/Customer/CustomerId/1.json?depth=1&stream=true"